India is often overlooked or even dismissed as unimportant in

 According to some, Gautama Buddha was born c.
 563/480 BCE as per evidence at Lumbini

-but seems less likely date.
+but seems a less likely date.

 Commencement of the Sangam period of Tamil Nadu and Kerala spanning from c.
 5th century BCE to 3rd century CE.
 Sangam literature based in Madurai has literary evidences of urban civilisation in Tamil Nadu.